Includes :

 Trip Highlights

-Witness the sacred Temple of the Tooth & enjoy a dazzling cultural show
+Visit the sacred Temple of the Tooth in Kandy, one of Buddhism’s holiest shrines, and enjoy a vibrant cultural dance performance.

 What to see?